-The Company has a small portfolio of quoted investments, principally in resource companies where the Directors believe there are opportunities for capital gain.
+The Company has a small portfolio of quoted investments, valued at £150,000 on 16 May 2022, principally in resource companies where the Directors believe there are opportunities for capital gain.
 The Company continues to keep its portfolio under review.
 The Company's strategy with its quoted portfolio is to gain exposure in projects that have the potential to create short to medium term returns for the Company as well as diversify the Company's exposure to a broader range of commodities while being able to enter and exit the position with minimal cost and time.